-The National Morbidity and Mortality Air Pollution (NMMAPS) study \citep{samet2000national, dominici2002air} analyzed the risks of air pollution to public health.
+The NMMAPS study~\citep{samet2000national, dominici2002air} analyzed the risks of air pollution to public health.
 Several cities (108 in the US) are included in the study with daily measurements covering more than 13 years (roughly 5,000 days) including air pollution data (e.g. concentration of CO in the atmosphere) together with health outcome variables such as number of respiratory-related deaths.

 The original study fitted a Poisson generalized additive model (GAM), separately for each city due to data set size.
-Recent recent research \citep{wood2014generalized} has developed procedures similar to \biglm's iterative QR decomposition to fit all cities simultaneously on the full data set with approximately $N=1.2$ million observations and $p=802$ covariates (7 Gb in size).
+Recent research \citep{wood2014generalized} has developed procedures similar to \biglm's iterative QR decomposition to fit all cities simultaneously on the full data set with approximately $N=1.2$ million observations and $p=802$ covariates (7 Gb in size).
 In this experiment, we construct a GAM model using data from all cities in the NMMAPS study in a process that is very similar (but not identical) to the data set of \citet{wood2014generalized}.

-Our final data set has $N=1,426,806$ observations and $p=794$ covariates including all cities in the NMMAPS study (8.6GB in size), and is fit using the simplest first-order implicit SGD procedure, i.e., $C_n=I$ and $\gamma_1=1$.
-The time to fit the entire model with implicit SGD was roughly 123.4 seconds, which is almost 6x faster than the time reported by \citet{wood2014generalized} of about 12 minutes on a similar home computer.
-We cannot directly compare the estimates from the two procedures because different versions of the data sets were used.
+Our final data set has $N=1,426,806$ observations and $p=794$ covariates including all cities in the NMMAPS study (8.6GB in size), and is fit using a simple first-order implicit SGD procedure with $C_n=I$ and $\gamma_1=1$.
+The runtime for implicit SGD was roughly 120 seconds, which is 6x faster than the 12 minutes reported by~\citet{wood2014generalized} on a similar computer.
+We cannot directly compare the estimates from the two procedures because the datasets used were different.
 However, we can compare the estimates of our model with the estimates of \glm\ on a random small subset of the data.
-In particular, we subsampled $N=50,000$ observations and $p=50$ covariates (19.5MB in size) and fit the smaller data set using implicit SGD and \glm.
-A Q-Q plot of the estimates is shown in Figure \ref{figure:nmmaps}.
-We observe that the estimates of the SGD procedure are very close to MLE.
-Further replications of the aforementioned testing process revealed the same pattern, indicating that implicit SGD converged on all replications.
+For that purpose, we subsampled $N=50,000$ observations and $p=50$ covariates (19.5MB in size) and fit the smaller data set using implicit SGD and \glm.
+A scatter plot of the estimates is shown in Figure \ref{figure:nmmaps}.
+The estimates of the implicit of the SGD procedure are very close to MLE, while further replications of the aforementioned testing process revealed the same pattern indicating that implicit SGD converged on all replications.

 \if0